AkiteruSDA/MegaManX4Practice/README.md

 the upgrades found in Part 1, if any.

 Holding R1 while selecting stage:
-Brings you do an alternative stage based on this mapping:
+Brings you to an alternative stage based on this mapping:
 Spider   -> Intro stage, part 1
 Walrus   -> Final Weapon 2, part 2
 Mushroom -> Final Weapon 1, part 2